Opus10/django-pgtrigger/docs/faq.rst

 Patches are causing my application to fail.
 How can I disable them?
 -------------------------------------------------------------------

-``django-pgtrigger`` patches the minimum amount of Django functionality necessary to integrate with the migration system.
-If this causes errors in your application, set ``settings.PGTRIGGER_MIGRATIONS`` to ``False`` to turn off integration with the migration system.
+``django-pgtrigger`` patches the minimum amount of Django functionality necessary to integrate with the migration system and install triggers.
+If this causes errors in your application, try turning off the relevant settings:

+* Set ``settings.PGTRIGGER_SCHEMA_EDITOR`` to ``False`` to prevent it from overriding the schema editor.
+Turning this off is mostly harmless, but you will have errors installing triggers if column types of trigger conditions are altered.

+* Set ``settings.PGTRIGGER_MIGRATIONS`` to ``False`` to completely turn off integration with the migration system.
 You will need to manually install triggers or set ``settings.PGTRIGGER_INSTALL_ON_MIGRATE`` to ``True`` to always install triggers after migrations.
+Note that this approach has limitations and bugs such as reversing migrations.

-If patching-related errors still happen, set ``settings.PGTRIGGER_MODEL_META`` to ``False`` to disable specifying triggers in model ``Meta``.
+* Set ``settings.PGTRIGGER_MODEL_META`` to ``False`` to disable specifying triggers in model ``Meta``.
 You must explicitly register every trigger with `pgtrigger.register`, and triggers on third-party models may not be discovered.
+Integration with the migration system will also be turned off as a result.

 How do I migrate to version 3.0?
 --------------------------------